static-dev/spike-preact-ssr/README.md

   plugins: [
     new PreactSSR({
       pages: 'assets/js/pages/*.js', // globstar syntax optional
+      props: { foo: 'bar' }, // props to pass to root component
       output: (relativePath) => path.basename(relativePath).replace(/\.js$/, '.html') // by default it will map to its current location and just replace .js with .html
     })
   ]